jonlpersson/ed-latimore/site/_drafts/how-to-cheer-yourself-up-5-methods-that-work.md

 It's difficult to stay focused on what's wrong in your life when your focus is on other people's well-being and general welfare.

 It doesn't have to be a grand gesture.
 Sometimes a little thing like sincerely asking a friend how their life is going can go a long way.
-When they give details, follow up in a natural conversation-like manner to discover more about what's happening in their lives, thoughts, and feelings.
+When they give details, follow up in a natural conversation-like manner to discover more about what's happening in their lives and how they think and feel about it.

-The most important part of this is to not mention anything going on in your life unless you are specifically pressed.
+The most important part of this is to not mention anything going on in your life unless you're specifically pressed.
 When the person inquires about your life, a generally vague response is appropriate.

 For example, when someone asks "how are things going for you?" just a follow-up with "Things are alright.
 Just busy and making move" or something generic to that effect.